alexz12948/Password-Generator/README.md

 - Used DALL-E 2 to generate icon for the app
 - Used [Dashlane's Password Generator](https://www.dashlane.com/personal-password-manager/password-generator) for inspiration for some of the GUI
+- Used [this website](https://www.pythonguis.com/latest/) for some of their tutorials to see how I could do some things